-Encouraging research into products derived from Michigan-grown corn could result in the development of alternative markets Michigan corn producers and provide an opportunity for creating additional jobs in the State.
-Other states, primarily Nebraska, have investigated alternate uses for corn. addition to producing ethanol, corn has been used in the production of biodegradable plastics. road de-icers, disposable bottles, filters, water absorbers, medicines, adhesives, and high protein and vitamin feed.
+Encouraging research into products derived from Michigan-grown corn could result in the development of alternative markets for Michigan corn producers and provide an opportunity for creating additional jobs in the State.
+Other states, primarily Nebraska, have investigated alternate uses for corn.
+In addition to producing ethanol, corn has been used in the production of biodegradable plastics, road de-icers, disposable bottles, filters, water absorbers, medicines, adhesives, and high protein and vitamin feed.
 Furthermore, it is predicted that the use of oxygenated fuels, such as ethanol, will gain in popularity in the future as environmental concerns about air quality increase.
-Ethanol blend fuels reportedly can reduce carbon monoxide emissions by 25% to Some environmental groups support using ethanol in gasoline as one way of reducing air pollution.
-Thus, the one-time setaside of \$100,000 generated by Public Act 232, as proposed in Senate Bill 510, could serve as seed money to promote new industries in the State.
+Ethanol blend fuels reportedly can reduce carbon monoxide emissions by 25% to 30%. environmental groups support using ethanol in gasoline as one way of reducing air pollution.
+Thus, the proposed one-time set-aside of \$100,000 generated under Public Act 232 could serve as seed money to promote new industries in the State.